ali934h/DigitalOcean-Bot/README.md

 4. **Rotate API tokens periodically** - Use `/setapi` to update your token
 5. **Monitor bot activity** - Regularly check logs with `wrangler tail`
 6. **Keep dependencies updated** - Run `npm update` and redeploy regularly
+7. **Use unique worker names** - Customize the worker name to avoid conflicts

 ## 🤝 Contributing